Search

 $

-echo deb [signed-by=/usr/local/share/keyrings/gel-keyring.gpg] \
+echo deb '[signed-by=/usr/local/share/keyrings/gel-keyring.gpg]' \

 https://packages.geldata.com/apt \